Skip to content

 • Reproducibility (Issue #379): Deterministic runs via seed control (torch, numpy, transformers).
 Run manifests capture complete system state.
 Per-episode stage timings enable performance analysis.
 Run summaries combine manifest and metrics for complete run records.

-• Operational Hardening (Issue #379): Retry policies with exponential backoff for transient errors.
+• Operational Hardening (Issue #379): Three-layer retry with configurable parameters and resilient defaults (see CONFIGURATION.md -- Download Resilience).
 Timeout enforcement for transcription and summarization.
 Failure handling flags (--fail-fast, --max-failures) for pipeline control.
 Structured JSON logging for log aggregation.
 Path validation and model allowlist validation for security.
+End-of-run failure_summary in run.json aggregates failed episodes by error type for triage.

 Architecture Evolution